3 years full-time (plus optional placement year)

 In order to succeed, marketers have to respond to the ever-evolving needs of their customers and stakeholders, and the dynamics of the marketplace.

 This course has been developed by academic and industry experts to provide you with a thorough understanding of marketing theories, interdisciplinary techniques and strategies relevant for a successful career in marketing, in the UK and worldwide.
 You’ll develop core skills, experience and knowledge of key marketing areas, including digital literacy and ethical practice.

 Our strong links with companies give you access to expert guest speakers and opportunities to take part in real-world consulting projects.
-Due to the course’s advanced content, the BSc in Marketing is accredited by the Chartered Institute of Marketing, conferring Graduate Gateway status.

 In your first year we'll introduce you to the core concepts underpinning marketing.
 You'll also study modules covering aspects of management and finance, showing how marketing fits into the wider business context.

 As you progress you'll develop the knowledge and skills acquired in your first year, giving both depth and breadth to your learning.
 From branding to business consultancy, you'll have opportunities to study every aspect of business and marketing and hone your skills as a future manager.

 You'll learn to use theories, concepts and contextual knowledge to inform strategic marketing decisions, and help organisations survive, expand and prosper.

 There are opportunities for you to spend time abroad during your course:

 We also offer this course with a year abroad.